 We’ve written extensively on the importance of recognizing risk and tailoring the amount of risk you’re willing to take to your specific strategy.
 Now the question is how do you determine what the right amount of risk for you is.

 A good way to discover your tolerance is to open a small live account with $100 and to trade nano lots.
-Use a drawdown calculator to show you how much you should risk in each trade in order to avoid a predefined drawdown.
+Use a drawdown calculator to show you how much you should risk on each trade in order to avoid a predefined drawdown.
 If you’re ok with losing 9% of your account, but not 10% on a trade, give yourself those parameters.
 After this, input the rest of your stats and play around until the risk of hitting a 10% drawdown is as close to 0% as you can get it.

 The Bottom Line

 When you combine these three elements in a comprehensive trading strategy, you’re well on your way to trading under conditions that are ideal for your personality and style.
-By following rules and parameters that have been tailored to your unique needs, you’ve built an environment which you should be able to thrive in.
+By following rules and parameters that have been tailored to your unique needs, you’ve built an environment in which you should be able to thrive in.
 But just because you built it based on your needs doesn’t mean you shouldn’t constantly check to see if it needs updating.
 You might change in subtle ways and therefore constant attention should be put on your strategy to make sure it’s up to date with your latest needs and wants.

 As always, remember that trading successfully will ultimately fall entirely on you.
 In the end, your mentors, teachers, and guides can only give you the tools to learn what is eventually right for you.
 Trading doesn’t work on imitation and no matter how good of an example you have, it will always be just that.
 Success in the market will come when you chart your own sustainable course according to your strengths.
 Don’t dwell on what you can’t do, instead build yourself around what you can.
 There are no failures as long as you are always learning and building towards your perfect trading ecosystem.